Kasim Adams confirms Hoffenheim exit in January transfer window

-Black Stars defender, Kasim Adams Nuhu, has confirmed that he will be leaving the German Bundesliga side Hoffenheim in the January transfer window.
+Ghana defender Kasim Nuhu Adams has confirmed that he will be leaving German Bundesliga side Hoffenheim in the January transfer window.

 The 26-year-old is yet to feature for Hoffenheim in the ongoing season despite not being injured.

-The former Fortuna Dusseldorf defender has been relegated to the bench and has not made the matchday squad after seven rounds of games in the Bundesliga.
+The former Fortuna Dusseldorf defender has been relegated to the bench and has not made the matchday squad after round seven game in the Bundesliga.

+According to the former Medeama SC player, he lost his position because he defied the club's order against playing for the Black Stars.

 Speaking in an interview with Tarkwa-based radio station Medeama FM, Kasim Adams confirmed he is in talks with another club over a potential move in January.